klamping/hands-on-visual-regression-testing/3-Gemini/1-install.md

 # Starting with Gemini

 Gemini is yet another visual regression tool and is quickly becoming my favorite.
-It’s adaptable (runs via both PhantomJS and Selenium), has very nice documentation, and is built entirely in NodeJS.
+It's adaptable (runs via both PhantomJS and Selenium), has very nice documentation, and is built entirely in NodeJS.

 Installation is also pretty simple, assuming you have Node and PhantomJS installed.